ffancheng/git-tutorial/0-installation.md

   **Intall Git on Linux:**

   1. Open terminal and run: `sudo apt install git-all` or `sudo yum install git`.
-  2. Verify intallation by typing `git --version` in terminal. you will see installed git version like this: git version 2.17.1
+  2. Verify installation by typing `git --version` in terminal. you will see installed git version like this: git version 2.17.1

   **Install Git on Mac OS X:**

   1. Download the latest [Git for Mac installer](https://sourceforge.net/projects/git-osx-installer/files/)
   2. Follow the prompts to install Git.
-  3. Verify intallation by typing `git --version` in terminal. you will see installed git version like this: git version 2.17.1
+  3. Verify installation by typing `git --version` in terminal. you will see installed git version like this: git version 2.17.1

   **Install Git on Windows:**

   1. Download the latest [Git for Windows installer](https://git-for-windows.github.io/).
   2. When you've successfully started the installer, you should see the Git Setup wizard screen.
   Follow the Next and Finish prompts to complete the installation.
-  3. Verify intallation by typing `git --version` in GitBASH/Command Prompt. you will see installed git version like this: git version 2.17.1
+  3. Verify installation by typing `git --version` in GitBASH/Command Prompt. you will see installed git version like this: git version 2.17.1

 ## Git configuration